-We are excited to announce that Dalberg is hosting the State of Aadhaar initiative for 2019 and 2020.
-Sponsored by Omidyar Network, the initiative aims to build a shared understanding of India’s national digital ID system, Aadhaar.
+We are excited to announce that Dalberg Advisors is hosting the State of Aadhaar initiative for 2019 and 2020.
+Sponsored by Omidyar Network, the initiative aims to increase the knowledge base around India’s digital ID, Aadhaar.

 Nearly ten years ago, the Unique Identification Authority of India (UIDAI) was formed with an ambitious vision of offering India's residents digital ID and access to a wide range of services.
 Today, over 90% of the population is enrolled in Aadhaar.
 From its inception, the program has elicited high profile debate on everything from its constitutionality to its implementation.
 The polarised reactions to the 2018 Supreme Court judgement are a reflection of just how contentious the discourse remains.